10 Practical Tips to Boost Your Social Media Shares

 Solves a problem they’ve been struggling with

-Makes them look smart or helpful for sharing
+Makes them look smart or helpful by sharing it

 That’s why I always ask myself: Would I send this to a friend?